bhatiaabhinav/bhatiaabhinav.github.io.old/_publications/BSZhsdip2021.md

 tldr: 'Deep RL to control hyperparameters of anytime algorithms at runtime to optimize quality of the final solution.
 Good results on _Anytime A*_ search algorithm.'
 date: 2021-05-18
 venue: 'ICAPS Workshop on Heuristics and Search for Domain-independent Planning'
-venueshort: "HSDIP"
+venueshort: "ICAPS HSDIP"
 paperurl: 'https://openreview.net/forum?id=c7hpFp_eRCo'  # Not necessarily a PDF.
 Can be an arxiv link or aaai link.
 pdf: "../files/BSZhsdip2021.pdf"
 citation: 'Bhatia, A., Svegliato, J., & Zilberstein, S. (2021).
 Tuning the Hyperparameters of Anytime Planning: A Deep Reinforcement Learning Approach.
-In <i>ICAPS 2021 Workshop on Heuristics and Search for Domain-independent Planning.</i>'
+In <i>ICAPS Workshop on Heuristics and Search for Domain-independent Planning.</i>'
 tags:
   - metareasoning
   - hyperparameter tuning